Date

 That perfect greige you saw online or on a tiny paint chip can look completely different once it’s on your house.
 The quality and angle of natural light dramatically change a color’s appearance.
 A color that looks warm and inviting in the morning sun might appear cool and drab under the gray, overcast skies we often see in the Pacific Northwest.
 This is why you should never skip sampling.
 The type of paint and its finish also play a role in the final look, so it’s best to test a sample on a few different spots on your home’s exterior.
 Watch how it changes throughout the day before making your final call.

-Ignoring Your Home’s Architecture
+Ignoring Your Home’s Architectural Style

 Every home has a personality defined by its architectural style, whether it’s a classic Craftsman, a sleek Modern build, or a traditional Colonial.
 The best exterior paint colors don’t fight this character—they enhance it.
 As painting experts note, specific color schemes simply work better with particular home designs.
 A vibrant, edgy color that looks stunning on a contemporary home might feel out of place on a historic Tudor.
 Take cues from your home’s lines, materials, and overall aesthetic.
 Considering how your color choice will pair with your existing residential siding and trim is a great place to start.

-Choosing a Trend Over a Timeless Look
+Choosing a Trend Over a Timeless Color

 It’s easy to fall for the color of the year, but exterior paint trends can fade as quickly as they appear.
 While it’s great to express your personal style, an overly trendy choice can make your home look dated in just a few years and may not have broad appeal if you decide to sell.
 There’s a reason neutral colors like white, beige, and gray remain popular choices for home exteriors—they have timeless appeal.
 If you’re drawn to a bolder, more current color, consider using it as an accent for your front door or shutters.
 This gives you a pop of personality without a massive commitment.

-Picking a Color That Clashes With Your Climate
+Picking a Color Unsuited for Your Climate

 Believe it or not, your local climate is a major factor in how a paint color will look on your home.
 In regions with intense, year-round sun, very dark colors can fade faster, while bright whites can cause a harsh glare.
 Here in the cloudy climate of the Pacific Northwest, colors can sometimes look muted or washed out.
 To counteract this, colors with saturated, warm undertones often stand out beautifully.
 Think of deep teals, rich forest greens, or warm, earthy grays.
 These shades hold their own against a gray sky and complement the lush landscape of our region.
 They also pair beautifully with many popular residential roofing materials.